viktor-platform/etabs-truss-parametrisation/README.md

 The app follows these three steps:

 ## First Step
 As shown in the image below, users can set the initial parameters.
-They can adjust the width of the structure’s bay along the x and y axes, as well as the column height.
+They can adjust the width of the structure’s bay along the x and y axes.
 The number of joists, truss depth, and diagonal configurations are also adjustable.
 Finally, an area load with a customizable magnitude is applied to the structure’s top nodes.

 The parameters set in this step will be used to run the analysis in ETABS for the current configuration.
-In the second step, the user will see the deformed shape of the analyzed structure.
+In the second step, the user will see the deformed shape of the analyzed structure along with the relevant results.

 ![Step 1](.viktor-template/ETABS-Truss-Parametrisation-step1.PNG)

 ## Second Step
 The second step triggers the calculation of the structure.
 An ETABS model is created using the API with the geometry and loads defined in the previous step.
 After the calculation, the results are displayed in the app, as shown in the image below.
+The app provides a DataView showing the emission and maximum deformation found in the analysis.

 ![Step 2](.viktor-template/ETABS-Truss-Parametrisation-step2.PNG)